 - Why ETFs?
 A sad truth is that most money managers that you pay fees to cannot beat the market.
 By using an index fund to invest, you get the market return less fees.
 ETFs are so popular and have low costs to maintain that they generally pass on very low fees.
 Warren Buffett has made huge bets that passive investing beats active investing, and ETFs are often considered useful for passive investing.
 This makes ETFs attractive for regular folks and big finance as well.

 - Whereas in decades past, funds and money managers might charge 1% or more of your portfolio in fees each year, ETFs may charge between 0.1-0.2%, or lower, or even zero percent in some cases.

-To provide a guide, we asked Lauren Wybar, a senior financial advisor with Vanguard Personal Advisor Services, to explain an example of one of the Vanguard ETF range that meets the super-low fee, low cost of entry requirements:
+To provide a guide, we asked Lauren Wybar, a senior financial advisor with Vanguard Personal Advisor Services, to explain an example of one of the Vanguard ETF ranges that meets the super-low fee, low cost of entry requirements:

 “With ETFs, the minimum requirement is just the cost of a single share.
-Vanguard Total Stock Market ETF (VTI), for example, is currently trading at $141 and the expense ratio is just 0.03%,” Wybar said via email.
-“There are no commissions to trade on Vanguard’s brokerage platform and the account service fee is waived by signing up for e-delivery.”
+Vanguard Total Stock Market ETF (VTI), for example, is currently trading at $141, and the expense ratio is just 0.03%,” Wybar said via email.
+“There are no commissions to trade on Vanguard’s brokerage platform, and the account service fee is waived by signing up for e-delivery.”